April 8, 2020

 Backlinks boost the authority of your domain, which helps you rank higher on search engines.
 Link building takes time, but it’s free!

 You can start by making profiles on more obscure social sites like medium.com.
 If you have an office, you can also make profiles on local directories like Angies List or Yellow Pages.
-These links helps your Google My Business efforts as well.
+These links helps your Google Business efforts as well.

 You can also reach out to different associations and memberships, your school, or other institutions.
 Offer to write a post on your experience as a therapist and link back to your website on the post.

-I’m always updating posts to keep them as relevant as possible.
 If you have any ways that you affordably market your practice, contact me!